 In the United States, the mandatory addition (by the U.S. Food and Drug Administration, or FDA) of folic acid to refined grain products, effective 1998, has reduced the prevalence of these neural tube defects.
 Researchers are now investigating the role of folic acid in the formation of congenital anomalies like cleft lip and cleft palate.

-There is less doubt about the role of folic acid in heart disease, and the American Heart Association now recommends screening of at-risk groups with an eye toward folic acid supplementation.
+There is less doubt about the role of vitamin B9 in heart disease, and the American Heart Association now recommends screening of at-risk groups with an eye toward vitamin B9 supplementation.
 These groups include those with a family history of premature cardiovascular disease, malnutrition or malabsorption syndromes, hypothyroidism, kidney failure, or lupus; and individuals taking certain medications like theophylline, methotrexate, and L-dopa.
-Folic acid (and vitamin B12) is often prescribed to patients on Alimta, a powerful cancer drug used to treat mesothelioma.
+Vitamin B9 (and vitamin B12) is often prescribed to patients on Alimta, a powerful cancer drug used to treat mesothelioma.

-Getting enough folic acid in one’s diet means eating organ meats (especially liver), egg yolks, dried peas and beans, nuts, wholegrain breads, potatoes, cruciferous vegetables like broccoli and Brussels sprouts, and fruits – especially citrus fruits.
-Foods highest in folic acid are those with the least processing.
-Heating destroys folic acid therefore fruits should be eaten raw to get the full folic acid benefit.
+Getting enough folic acid in your diet means eating organ meats (especially liver), egg yolks, dried peas and beans, nuts, wholegrain breads, potatoes, cruciferous vegetables like broccoli and Brussels sprouts, and fruits – especially citrus fruits.
+Foods highest in vitamin B9 are those that have been the least processed.
+Heating destroys vitamin B9 therefore fruits should be eaten raw to get the full folic acid benefit.